Offers contained within this article maybe expired.

 One of the great perks about using a credit card to make a purchase is that you’ll usually receive built-in protections for that purchase.
-This is especially the case with Amex cards.
-One of these special protections is return protection.
+This is especially the case with Amex cards which offer great return protection.

 In this article, I’ll explain what Amex return protection is and how it works.
 I’ll also show you how to file a claim if you need to and talk about some of the limitations and excluded items, some of which you might not have expected to be excluded.